RomanKhafizianov/NoteDiscovery/README.md

 ```

 Then access them at `http://localhost:8000` - the docs will appear as a `docs/` folder in the file browser!

-## 💖 Support Development

-If you find NoteDiscovery useful, consider [☕ buying me a coffee](https://ko-fi.com/gamosoft) to help keep the project going.
-Every bit helps with new features, bug fixes, and improvements.
-Thank you!

 ## 🤝 Contributing